Skip to main content

 Five9 Agent AI - Voice Flow Steps

-8. The system forwards the transcriptions to Agent Assist backend
+8. The system forwards the transcriptions to the Agent Assist backend.

-9. Agent Assist backend shares the transcripts with Agent Desktop Widget (Agent Assist Transcript Tab)
+9. The Agent Assist backend shares the transcripts with Agent Desktop widget (Agent Assist Transcript tab).

-10. Agent Assist backend shares the transcripts with Agent Assist bot, and the bot recognizes the intents and sends responses back to the Agent Assist Widget.
+10. The Agent Assist backend shares the transcripts with the Agent Assist bot, and the bot recognizes the intents and sends responses back to the Agent Assist widget.
 This process continues until the end of the call.

 Create Connector